Rune-W2/Blue-Axolotl-Detector/README.md

 # Blue-Axolotl-Detector
-Simple 1.20.1 mod that adds a /bad (blue axolotl detector) command into the game that scans for blue axolotl's around the player and will send a private message to the player if it detects a blue axolotl.
-This mod works on servers.
+1.20.1 mod that adds a /bad (blue axolotl detector) command into the game that scans for blue axolotl's around the player and will send a private message to the player if it detects a blue axolotl.

 ## Installation
 1. Download and run the [Fabric installer](https://fabricmc.net/use).